michaelcarr-stats/FUCCI/README.md

 This repository is the culmination of the work done in Carr et al. (2021).
 In `Data` you will find the data used in this project from raw to processed.
-In `R` and `MATLAB` you will find the code used to simulate the collective cell spreading experiment from the Simpson et al. (2018) model, the Sequential Monte Carlo Approximate Bayesian Computation (SMC-ABC) algorithm used to estimate the parameter configurations, and any other helper function in the respective languages.
-In `Plot Function (R)` you will find the `R` script used to produce the figures in Carr et al. (2021). alorithms
+In `R` and `MATLAB` you will find the code (in the respective languages) used to simulate the collective cell spreading experiment from the Simpson et al. (2018) model, the Sequential Monte Carlo Approximate Bayesian Computation (SMC-ABC) algorithm used to estimate the model parameter, and any other helper functions.
+In `Plot Function (R)` you will find the `R` script used to produce the figures in Carr et al. (2021).

 # References